 within Your Degree

 Students may complete this concentration as part of any of our Department Bachelor Programs.
-Dual-Concentration students can choose Magnetic Resonance Imaging in their first year.
+Dual-Concentration students can choose Magnetic Resonance Imaging in either their first or second year.

 Students must consult an admissions counselor or a Radiologic Sciences faculty member when choosing concentrations, to help make sure that the combination you choose is the best option for your future career.